jamxu88/jenna/README.md

   * `jennaID` should be the Client ID found in your Developer Application ![Dev App](https://cdn.discordapp.com/attachments/729757758332862535/737422836712603698/unknown.png)
 * Now you're ready to begin the hosting process.
 Install the [dependencies](https://github.com/jamxu88/jenna#dependencies).
 * Make sure jenna.js, jconfig.json, and your node modules are in the same folder
+* Invite your bot to your server- use https://discordapi.com/permissions.html to generate an invite link.
 * For PM2- `pm2 start jenna.js`
 * For Stock Node- `node jenna.js`
 * **And you're done!**